 Quick Change Artist!
-See All of Kelly Clarkson's 8 Outfit Switch-Ups from the 2018 Billboard Music Awards
+Kelly Clarkson's 8 Outfits from the BBMAs 'Show Off Her Curves' and 'Tiny Waist,' Says Stylist

 And as for one of her most over-the-top looks, she wore a gold sequined suit by Siriano (above right), complete with wide-leg pants and a ton of Studio 54 vibes.

-Clarkson’s stylist, Candice Lambert, shared her all of her looks from on Instagram.
+Clarkson’s stylist, Candice Lambert McAndrews, shared her all of her looks from on Instagram.
 “What a night!
 You killed it Kelly Clarkson!
 I couldn’t be prouder of you and our awesome team,” she wrote.
 “8 outfit changes, three performances…hair and make up galore!!!
 We did it; Billboard awards smashed @gloglomakeup@robertramoshair @nailsbytsha @birta.h!
 Thank you…to all the designers that worked with me on creating these looks…especially @csiriano 😘😘😘, @versace @balmain”

+RELATED: Kelly Clarkson Reunites with Simon Cowell at the Billboard Music Awards

 But her looks by Siriano didn’t stop there.
 Clarkson wore a black blazer with gold chain-link detailing (above left) and a black skirt by the designer, and performed again in a gold fringed dress and a black belt (above right).

-Lambert recently opened up to PeopleStyle about what it’s like collaborating with the star, explaining that they collaborate on her looks and try to expand their horizons with each ensemble.
+Lambert McAndrews recently opened up to PeopleStyle about what it’s like collaborating with the star, explaining that they collaborate on her looks and try to expand their horizons with each ensemble.

 “With her album [Meaning of Life] she was very specific on the direction — black, with touches of gold, strong, sexy, feminine, soulful, pop.
-With The Voice she kind of lets me run with it,” Lambert tells PEOPLE.
+With The Voice she kind of lets me run with it,” Lambert McAndrews tells PEOPLE.
 “I present clothes and ideas for each show to her.
 We try them on and we go with what we both love the most.
 Each night we are trying a different vibe.
 It’s so much fun.”

+RELATED: Kelly Clarkson’s Most Memorable (and Relatable!)
+Quotes at the Billboard Music Awards

 And when choosing looks for Clarkson, Lambert aims to find pieces that flatter her figure.
 “She has a beautiful figure and a small waist.
 I try to put her in outfits that fit her well; fit is the most important part, especially for curvy women.”